jbush001/NyuziProcessor/software/librender/README.md

 ### Pixel Phase
 Each thread completely renders a 64x64 tile of the render target:

+- Sort: Since the geometry phase runs in parallel, these will end up in the tile's queue in arbitrary order.
+Put them back in submit order.
 - Rasterize: Recursively subdivide triangles to 4x4 squares (16 pixels).
 The remaining stages work on 16 pixels at a time with one pixel per vector lane.
 - Z-Buffer/early reject: Interpolate the z value for each pixel, reject ones